mlnguyen4/MemeCenter/README.md

 ## Introduction

 The Meme Center is a chat filter for a Twitch stream on the Android platform.
-The purpose of this application is to filter out all chat messages that is not a meme (Internet pop culture) or copy pastas (copied spam).
+The end goal of this application is to filter out all chat messages that is not a meme (Internet pop culture) or copy pastas (copied spam).

 The end user of a Twitch chat application is looking for an unintrusive experience to view and participate in a full featured chat.
 Being unable to filter unwanted messages in a user’s chat creates an irritating and disappointing experience.